Project overview

 There is a duplication of messaging across both screens.

 Journey screens were printed and displayed on a whiteboard, allowing the group to gather around and collaboratively review the flow.
-Together, we identified potential changes to incorporate both the research insights and the newly required Paramount+ screen.
+Together, we identified potential changes to incorporate both the research insights and the newly mandated Paramount+ screen.

 For customers who preferred not to share their email, a fall back path would be the QR code screen which would give them the flexibility of inputting another email of their choice.